petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Selects the procedure to be used for an `M6` tool change command.

 :::info Context
-- This setting is the master switch that defines what happens when your G-code calls for a tool change.
+- This setting applies to Manual/Semi-Automatic Toolchanges, they are not used when the ATC is enabled.
-- It can range from a simple pause to a fully automated ATC sequence.
+- It requires the sender to handle the new TOOL state: https://github.com/grblHAL/core/wiki/Manual,-semi-automatic-and-automatic-tool-change
 :::

 | Value | Meaning | Description |